 Skilled services must be ordered and certified by a physician.

 Skilled nursing and / or skilled rehabilitation services must be necessary and provided on a daily basis.

 How does Medicare work?

 Part A: Hospital Insurance

-Skilled services must be reasonable and necessary for the condition which was treated during the hospital stay or condition which arose in a skilled nursing facility while being treated for a condition that was previously treated in a hospital.
+Skilled services must be reasonable and necessary for the condition that was treated during the hospital stay or condition that arose in a skilled nursing facility while being treated for a condition that was previously treated in a hospital.

 The skilled nursing facility must admit the patient within 30 days of hospital discharge, and admission must relate to the condition that made the hospital stay necessary.

 Days must be available in the current Benefit Period.

 - Medicare uses a period of time called a Benefit Period to keep track of how many days of SNF benefits you use, and how many are still available.
 A benefit period begins on the day you start using the SNF benefit under Part A of Medicare.
 You can get up to 100 days of skilled nursing services or rehabilitation.